Darren J. Beattie | Revolver.News Uncovered Evidence Linking The FBI To Jan 6 Insurrection | OAP #17

 And most people are absolutely blown away by this.

-And so with that reinforced intuition, we want to went on to look at the actual 1-6 cases.
+And so with that reinforced intuition, Way went on to look at the actual 1.6 cases.

 And we set up the argument as follows.

-We said there's this shock and awe standard of prosecution applied to those indicted with one six related crimes.
+We said, there's this shock and awe standard of prosecution applied to those indicted with 1.6 related crimes.

 The best example I like to offer, although there are many examples, there are hundreds of people.

-If you read Julie Kelly from American Greatness has great reporting on this, hundreds of people.
+If you read Julie Kelly from American Greatness has great reporting on this.

-Locked up right now for nothing crimes as political prisoners under conditions that if it were happening in some foreign country that didn't play ball with us on some kind of energy deal, the State Department would say we need regime change there.
+Hundreds of people locked up right now for nothing crimes as political prisoners under conditions that if it were happening into some foreign country that didn't play ball with us on some kind of energy deal, the State Department would say we need regime change there.

 So we could pick any of those.